 Explore the town with the beer and bike tour

-The wine trail includes 5 wineries stretching through Lacey, Olympia, Tenino, and Shelton.
+A wine trail is always a fun adventure!
+The south sound wine trail includes 5 wineries stretching through Lacey, Olympia, Tenino, and Shelton.
 Each stop has their own wonderful wine.
-A great way to meet and experience some of the great wine makers.
+The wine trail is a great way to meet and experience some of the great wine makers.

 Visit the Capitol Building